 - Kumamoto – A smaller city located on the southwest side of the country, it has hot summers and cool winters.
 Here rainfall is present year-round.
 But, is heaviest in the summer, bringing high levels of humidity.

-How Safe and Secure is Japan?
+How Safe and Secure Is Japan?

 Aside from areas in Europe, Japan is recognized as one of the safest places to travel.
 Crime rates are low, including petty crime, and violent crime is rare.
 Japan has low tolerance for any reckless behavior including drinking and driving and drug abuse.